PaddlePaddle/Mobile/merge_batch_normalization/README.md

-# Merge Batch normarlization to Fc or conv layer based on Paddle
+# Merge Batch Normarlization to fc or conv layer based on PaddlePaddle

 When the training process is finished, we can merge the batch normalization with the convolution or fully connected layer.
 Doing so will give us a forward acceleration.